Orlando on a Budget – How to Eat, Stay, & Do It Cheaply

 One of the largest expenses when visiting Orlando can be the food costs, especially if you are purchasing food at the theme parks.
 One of the best ways to save money is to avoid eating at the parks by packing your own food or stopping at a restaurant before or after your park visit.
 In addition, cups of water are free at all the parks or you can fill up a reusable water bottle.

-For families with children, check out local restaurants that offer free or discounted kid’s meals on certain days.
+For families with children, check out Orlando restaurants that offer free or discounted kid’s meals on certain days.
 Or purchase a Kids Eat Free Card, which is valid at over 100 restaurants in Orlando.
 Another option for discounted food is to eat dinner a little early.
 Lots of restaurants offer happy hour specials for both drinks and small plates.

 Tip #5 – Skip the Rental Car